Main illustration: Celine Loup

 If you want customers to stick around, you need to show them how to get the most from your product.

-Product demos make the world of difference to how customers use your product.
+Great product demos make a world of difference to how customers use your product.
 Done right, they teach them to kick ass at the jobs they hired your product for.
+That means showing them how the product works, specific features, special use cases, and all the other good stuff you can offer.
 But as your company, product and customer base grows, scaling quality customer demos for every single new signup is damn hard.

 What works for 1 customer won’t work for 10, and what works for 10 won’t work for 100.
 We found this out the hard way, iterating on our process as we scaled.
 In fact, we’re still iterating today.
 So here’s how we scaled our customer demos to over 20,000 customers.